kunsjef/icinga2-gearman/README.md

 This scales really bad for two reasons.
 The obvious one is the bug described above.
 More than two satellites adds excessive CPU time.
 The other reason is that the Icinga2 cluster divides workloads *evenly* across all satellites.
 If you have 4 satellites with different hardware, your slowest server will have 25% of the total workload if you don't dedicate checks to specific servers (which is a bad idea in case that server has a problem).

+Additionally, there is a lot of problem when we need to reload the Icinga2 Master to refresh new configuration.
+We want to do this as often as possible to make sure we are up to date with all changes in the network, but every time we reload, the CPU and number of processes on all the workers spike and go bananas.
+This lasts for at least 10-15 minutes.

 I really liked the mod-gearman-tools for Icinga1 where all the satellites/workers ran gearman.
 You could add and remove workers as you saw fit, and the hardware config could be totally different.
 Each worker just does how much he _can_ of the workload.

 So what I wanted to to, was to put gearman into play also for Icinga2.